 Laid down 5 January 1943 at Electric Boat in Groton, she was commissioned 367 days later and departed for Key West for training.
 Needed for service in the Pacific, she arrived in Pearl Harbor at the beginning of April 1944.
 Just three weeks later she left on her first war patrol.
-For the next year she conducted a total of 7 patrols in enemy waters, often working as part of a small U.S. submarine wolf-pack, chasing down the few Japanese merchant and warships that remained afloat.
-She lurked in the South China sea, trading an attack on an oilier for a counter attack by a Japanese sub buster.
+For the next year, she conducted a total of 7 patrols in enemy waters, often working as part of a small U.S. submarine wolf-pack, chasing down the few Japanese merchant and warships that remained afloat.
+She lurked in the South China sea, trading an attack on an oilier for a counter-attack by a Japanese sub buster.
 Perch managed to send a few small trawlers and coasters to the bottom in surface gunfire actions while plucking Navy Corsair pilots and USAAF B-29 crews from the Pacific.

-In a sign of things to come, she was used to land an 12-man Australian commando force of the famous Z Special Unit on a reconnaissance mission to Balikpapan Bay, Borneo, Indonesia (then in the Japanese-occupied Dutch East Indies).
+In a sign of things to come, she was used to land a 12-man Australian commando force of the famous Z Special Unit on a reconnaissance mission to Balikpapan Bay, Borneo, Indonesia (then in the Japanese-occupied Dutch East Indies).
 The ill-fated force under the renowned Aussie commando leader Major John Stott was lost through no fault of the Perch.

 Ending the war off the coast of Imperial Japan, Perch was decommed and placed in reserve in 1947.
-However, unlike many of her class she was soon dusted off and in May 1948 she was converted to a Submarine, Transport (SSP-313, later ASSP-313, then APSS-313, then LPSS–313, all with basically the same meaning) then recommissioned.
+However, unlike many of her class, she was soon dusted off and in May 1948 she was converted to a Submarine, Transport (SSP-313, later ASSP-313, then APSS-313, then LPSS–313, all with basically the same meaning) then recommissioned.

 Soon after the balloon went up on the Korean peninsula, Perch was used for landing British Commandos on raids behind North Korean lines.
 These were so successful not to mention hazardous, that Perch’s CO was made the recipient of a Bronze Star, the only such sub commander to win one in action during the Korean conflict.
-The sub herself was added a fifth battle star to her record to go with the four she earned during WWII.
+The sub added a fifth battle star to her record to go with the four she earned during WWII.

 While many of her class had been upgraded or decommissioned, Perch remained largely in her WWII configuration, even retaining some of her deck guns in an era when most submarines in the fleet had removed theirs.